iamaaditya/iamaaditya.github.io/_posts/2016-01-15-Deep-Learning-software-installation-guide-on-fresh-Ubuntu.md

   Although not required, I find it useful to rather install both the version of CuDNN (2 and 3).
 Put the libs of v2 in CUDA 6.5 or CUDA 7.0 (for Tensorflow), and v3 in CUDA 7.5.

+# Image processing and Computer Vision
+---

-# Install OpenCV
+## Install OpenCV

 This is to install OpenCV 3.1 on Ubuntu 15.10.
 Thanks to the people at BVLC/Caffe, I did not have to tweak the settings, and pretty much their provided instructions worked.

- * sudo apt-get -y install libopencv-dev build-essential cmake git libgtk2.0-dev pkg-config python-dev python-numpy libdc1394-22 libdc1394-22-dev libjpeg-dev libpng12-dev libtiff5-dev libjasper-dev libavcodec-dev libavformat-dev libswscale-dev libxine2-dev libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev libv4l-dev libtbb-dev libqt4-dev libfaac-dev libmp3lame-dev libopencore-amrnb-dev libopencore-amrwb-dev libtheora-dev libvorbis-dev libxvidcore-dev x264 v4l-utils unzip
+ * `sudo apt-get -y install libopencv-dev build-essential cmake git libgtk2.0-dev pkg-config python-dev python-numpy libdc1394-22 libdc1394-22-dev libjpeg-dev libpng12-dev libtiff5-dev libjasper-dev libavcodec-dev libavformat-dev libswscale-dev libxine2-dev libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev libv4l-dev libtbb-dev libqt4-dev libfaac-dev libmp3lame-dev libopencore-amrnb-dev libopencore-amrwb-dev libtheora-dev libvorbis-dev libxvidcore-dev x264 v4l-utils unzip`

  * Download OpenCV from http://opencv.org/downloads.html and unpack.
 Enter the unpacked directory.
 Execute:

- * mkdir build && cd build/ # If you have Oh-my-zsh then just `take build`
+ * `mkdir build && cd build/ ` # If you have Oh-my-zsh then just `take build`

- * cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D WITH_V4L=ON -D WITH_QT=ON -D WITH_OPENGL=ON ..
+ * `cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D WITH_V4L=ON -D WITH_QT=ON -D WITH_OPENGL=ON ..`

- * make -j12 # j 12 makes 12 parallel processes using all the cores to speed up the process, in a single core, the build might take couple of hours.
+ * `make -j12 # j 12 makes 12 parallel processes using all the cores to speed up the process, in a single core, the build might take couple of hours.`

- * sudo checkinstall # to create the deb package, and install it.
+ * `sudo checkinstall # to create the deb package, and install it.`

+# FFMPEG

+ * `sudo apt-get install -y ffmpeg`

+# ImageMagick

+ * `sudo apt-get install -y imagemagick`

 # Install GPU Libraries